elmomoilanen/Bootstrap-sampling-distribution/README.md

 ## Docs ##

-Make sure that you included the *docs* dependency group run in the installation.
+Make sure that you included the *docs* dependency group in the installation step.

 Render the documentation as HTML with the following command